 The basic costs include tuition, housing, most meals, cultural activities and round-trip transportation.
 The scholarship stipend will be paid directly from the scholarship fund to AIFS when the student submits a copy of his or her program statement to the committee.
 The Fredin scholar will be responsible for paying the rest of the basic costs and all other expenses.
 Personal travel during the course of the program will be an additional expense to the student.

-Dr. Rachel Chrastil, Associate Professor
+Dr. Rachel Chrastil, Associate Dean